dashingsoft/pyarmor/docs/platforms.rst

 `Prebuilt Libraries Distributed with PyArmor`_.

-For the other platforms, `pyarmor` first searches path ``PYARMOR_PACKAGE/platforms/SYSTEM/ARCH``, ``SYSTEM.ARCH`` is one of `Standard Platform Names`_.
+For the other platforms, `pyarmor` first searches path ``~/.pyarmor/platforms/SYSTEM/ARCH``, ``SYSTEM.ARCH`` is one of `Standard Platform Names`_.
 If there is none, download it from remote server.
 Refer to `The Others Prebuilt Libraries For PyArmor`_.

 In some platforms, `pyarmor` doesn't know it but there is available dynamic library in the table `The Others Prebuilt Libraries For PyArmor`_.
-Just download it and save it in the right path, this command `pyarmor -d download` will also display this path at the beginning.
+Just download it and save it in the path ``~/.pyarmor/platforms/SYSTEM/ARCH``, this command ``pyarmor -d download`` will also display this path at the beginning.
 It's appreicated to send this platform information to jondy.zhao@gmail.com so that it could be recognized by `pyarmor` automatically.
 This script will display the required information by `pyarmor`:

 .. code-block:: python